Porges/ways-to-play/src/games/nine-mens-morris/index.md

 ## Analysis

-With perfect play, the game is a draw.[@UltraStrongMorris]
+With perfect play, the game is a draw.[@SolvingMorris][@UltraStrongMorris] Interestingly, it is possible for the starting player to make a losing move as early as their third turn.[@SolvingMorris 112]

 ## Variants